NGDEEP: The Star Formation and Ionization Properties of Galaxies at $1.7 < z < 3.4$: Results

 In addition, we find that the median SFR values of galaxies with \sm $<10^{8}$ \msun\ at $z < 2.5$ do not decrease with decreasing stellar mass.
 Instead, galaxies in the low-SNR sample dominate in this low-mass, low-SFR region.
 Therefore, the flattened median at low mass is mostly likely due to the detection limit, where galaxies with lower SFR have \oii\ (or even \oiii) emission below the detection limit.

 The median stellar mass and SFR of local and $z\sim1-2$ samples are shown in the right panel of Figure~\ref{fig:SFR-M}.
 The uncertainties on the median are given by $\sigma_\mathrm{MAD}/\sqrt{n-1}$, where $\sigma_\mathrm{MAD}$ is the median absolute deviation and $n$ is the number of the galaxies in each bin.
 The CLEAR sample from \hst\ grism observations is on average more massive ($10^{9.2}$-$10^{10}$ \msun) and has lower SFR values than the NGDEEP final sample, due to the lower redshifts of the CLEAR galaxies.
-The MOSDEF galaxies are also more massive, spanning stellar mass between $10^{9.5}$-$10^{10.5}$ \msun.
-They generally follow the SFMS at $z\sim2.0-2.5$.
-The SFR--\sm of the extreme local galaxies from the CLASSY, ``blueberries'', and ``green pea'' samples is consistent with that of the NGDEEP final sample, suggesting the properties and physical conditions of these galaxies are comparable with our $z\sim2-3$ galaxies.
+The MOSDEF galaxies are also more massive, spanning stellar mass between $10^{9.5}$-$10^{10.5}$ \msun. {The median SFR--mass trend of MOSDEF at $z\sim2.3$ generally follow the SFMS at $z\sim2.0-2.5$.
+MOSDEF galaxies at $z\sim3.3$ have higher SFRs than this SFMS, consistent with the expected evolution of the SFMS.
+For both redshift samples, the lowest mass bins of MOSDEF galaxies show flattened SFRs, likely due to detection limitations. } The SFR--mass relations of the extreme local galaxies from the CLASSY and ``green pea'' samples are consistent with that of the NGDEEP final sample, suggesting the properties and physical conditions of these galaxies are comparable with our $z\sim2-3$ galaxies.
 On the other hand, the SDSS sample has significantly lower SFR at the same stellar mass compared to galaxies at intermediate redshift and those extreme local galaxies.